servo/pathfinder/README.md

   loops and minimal branching.

 * Advanced font rendering.
 Pathfinder can render fonts with slight hinting and can perform subpixel antialiasing on LCD screens.
-It also has experimental support for sRGB (gamma correction) and stem darkening/font dilation.
+It can do stem darkening/font dilation like macOS and FreeType in order to make text easier to read at small sizes.
+The library also has experimental support for sRGB (gamma correction).

 * Support for full vector scenes.
 Pathfinder 2 is designed to efficiently handle workloads that consist of many overlapping vector paths, such as those commonly found in SVG and PDF files.
 It